-distributed more equitably according to each party's contribution to surplus.
-The economic reason for this is explained in more detail in the Vestager Report .
-When a platform enjoys network effects, an individual user or complementary business makes very little marginal contribution to the creation of surplus.
+A current source of discontent with digital platforms stems from the perception by both consumers and small businesses that the rents from digital technology are unfairly accruing to a handful of large platforms, rather than being distributed more equitably according to each party's contribution to surplus.
+The economic reason for this is explained in more detail in the Vestager Report.
+As the authors detail, when a platform enjoys network effects, an individual user or complementary business makes very little marginal contribution to the creation of surplus.
 Thus, when an individual user or business bargains for a share of surplus, its leverage is low, and the platform's is high.
 The resulting bargain leaves the platform with the vast majority of the surplus.
 However, all users as a group make a very large contribution to total surplus because it is likely that most of the surplus derives from their ability to interact with each other on the platform, rather than the specific features of any particular, dominant platform.
 If one considers the marginal impact of users as a group on platform profits, it is very large.
 If all users together could credibly threaten to move to another platform they could bargain for a fairer share of the surplus.